RABI-RIBI PS4 REVIEW (Release 01/09/17)

 Rabi-Ribi is a retro-style 2D platformer that puts great focus on non-linear exploration and bullet-hell gameplay.
 The game takes the Metroidvania approach often not allowing you to progress until you have unlocked a certain item or ability.
 The exploration in the game feels great and never feels too drawn out, unlike some other Metroidvania types.

 Rabi-Ribi puts you in control of Erina, who awakens in a box and discovers that she is not with her master.
 Not only that but she has been transformed into a human; A human girl with rabbit ears and a little bunny tail!
 Erina sets out in search of her Master Rumi & along the way befriends a fairy, Ribbon.

-All of these elements seamlessly mix platforming & exploration with manic, fast paced bullet-hell style action.
-There was many times throughout my play-through where I was reminded of some of the good old platformers of years past, especially Megaman & the Megaman X series in particular.
+All of these elements seamlessly mix platforming & exploration with manic, fast-paced bullet-hell style action.
+There were many times throughout my play-through where I was reminded of some of the good old platformers of years past, especially Megaman & the Megaman X series in particular.

-The cast is a colourful bunch and bosses are plentiful, there is over 40 bosses to fight, each with their own patterns to memorise.
-There is an unlockable boss rush mode if you truly want to put your skills to the test, but buy the time you unlock that you will be pulling off all types of moves with your hammer and the rest of your arsenal.
-With the 6 different difficulty modes and all the collectable items there is a TON replayability.
+The cast is a colourful bunch and bosses are plentiful, there are over 40 bosses to fight, each with their own patterns to memorise.
+There is an unlockable boss rush mode if you truly want to put your skills to the test, but by the time you unlock that you will be pulling off all types of moves with your hammer and the rest of your arsenal.
+With the 6 different difficulty modes and all the collectable items, there is a TON replayability.

 Here is some gameplay of the opening hour or so: –